CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 We can see the test feedback is telling us that `received` is `undefined`.
 In other words, actualResult ( `countWords`'s return value) is `undefined`.

 ### Implementing further functionality

-## Further reading

-- Find out more about Jest by visiting the documentation [here](https://jestjs.io/docs/getting-started)
-- You can also check out [Coding Train](https://www.youtube.com/watch?v=S3QwafQEvSs) for more explanations of how tests work